mouseless/learn-nuxt/README.md

 in markdown files so that they both work in markdown and published web site correctly.

+### Rename

+This task (`.theme/prebuild/tasks/rename.js`) renames files with the given name in the given location to the desired name in the same location.

 ### Replace Content

 This task (`.theme/prebuild/tasks/replaceContent.js`) replaces given old text to new text in files with given extension.
 We used this one to replace `README.md` with `index.md` before fixing links.

-### Copy

-This task (`.theme/prebuild/tasks/copy.js`) copies files with the given extension to the desired location.

-### Rename

-This task (`.theme/prebuild/tasks/rename.js`) renames files with the given name in the given location to the desired name in the same location.

-### Files

-This util (`.theme/prebuild/tasks/utils/files.js`) is a method that helps you navigate files.

-### Log

-This util (`.theme/prebuild/tasks/utils/log.js`) allows you to print debug, info, success, warning, error logs on the console screen while the script is running.